opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## File versions

 QFieldCloud uses file versioning that allows you to restore to a previous version of the modified files.
 The files and file versions can be found in in **Files** section of your project.
 Each subscription plan has different default number of versions stored for each file.
-Check the qfield.cloud [https://qfield.cloud/pricing.html](pricing page for further details).
+Check the qfield.cloud [pricing page for further details](https://qfield.cloud/pricing.html).

 ### Deleting old file versions